Philippe-Neveux/at-bus-superset-server/README.md

 ![superset-dashboard](./docs/Superset_Dashboard.png)

-A comprehensive Ansible-based deployment solution for Apache Superset, a modern data exploration and visualization platform.

 This repository is a part of AT Bus project.
 This project aims to build an ELT pipeline from open source data to a dashboard in order to visualise what are the best route bus from Avondale to Sagrado Cantina, a Mexican Restaurant in K Road, Auckland, New Zealand.
 The open data is provided by Auckland Transport [here](https://dev-portal.at.govt.nz/api-details#api=gtfs-api&operation=get-calendars-id).

 All of the repositories of this project are the follow ones: